egeoffrey/egeoffrey-service-earthquake/README.md

 ## Version

-The version of this egeoffrey-service-earthquake is 1.0-22 on the development branch.
+The version of this egeoffrey-service-earthquake is 1.0-23 on the master branch.